mywalkup/mywalkup.github.io/terms.md

 ## 23. Governing Law

-These Terms are governed by the laws of the State of [Insert State], without regard to its conflict of law rules.
+These Terms are governed by the laws of the State of Utah, without regard to its conflict of law rules.

 ## 24. Dispute Resolution

 Before filing a claim, you agree to first contact us at admin@mywalkup.ai and attempt to resolve the dispute informally.

-If we cannot resolve the dispute informally, any dispute arising out of or relating to these Terms or the Service will be resolved in the state or federal courts located in [Insert County and State], unless otherwise required by law.
+If we cannot resolve the dispute informally, any dispute arising out of or relating to these Terms or the Service will be resolved in the state or federal courts located in Utah County, Utah, unless otherwise required by law.

 You consent to the personal jurisdiction and venue of those courts.